 - Stimulate the hormone and oil-producing glands.

-- A regular ‘body brushing’ routine tightens the skin and helps with premature ageing
+- A regular ‘body brushing’ routine tightens the skin and helps with premature aging

 - Due to the improved blood circulation, you are less likely to suffer from cold hands and feet